NeilJustice/Whittler/README.md

 Thereafter, whenever `whittler ansible --help` is run, existing file `~/.config/Whittler/ansible --help.txt` is reopened with `$EDITOR` for continued editing / whittling.

-## Whittler Python Code Structure As It Appears In Visual Studio Code On Linux
+## Whittler Python code structure as it appears in Visual Studio Code on Linux

 Seen in this screenshot is the `run` function in `Process.py` for running the to-be-whittled command line and returning its standard output and standard error text:

 ![Whittler code in Visual Studio Code](Screenshots/Linux/WhittlerCodeInVisualStudioCode.png)

-## Whittler Python Code Structure As It Appears In Visual Studio 2019 On Windows
+## Whittler Python code structure as it appears in Visual Studio 2019 on Windows

 Seen in this screenshot is the code that writes either `stdout` or `stderr` to Whittler file `~/.config/Whittler/<Command>.txt`:

 ![Whittler code in Visual Studio 2019](Screenshots/Windows/WhittlerCodeInVisualStudio2019.png)

-## Linux Jenkins Job Which Unit Tests, Mypys, Flake8s, Pylints, SonarQubes, then Pyinstaller Creates Linux Binary whittler
+## Linux Jenkins job which unit tests, mypys, flake8s, pylints, SonarQubes, then pyinstaller creates Linux binary whittler

 A Jenkins Blue Ocean build pipeline builds the following Whittler Jenkins job on Fedora 33 with Python 3.9.2: